Work to Work UAE industrial safety + applied AI Book site survey

 Define one owner, one zone, and one success measure so the warehouse team can test a response without launching a full-site program on day one.

-Make the first review useful to both HSE and operations.
+Give something useful to both HSE and operations.

 • Pedestrian routes, forklift routes, and shared access points